IvaKop/cypress-stub-graphql-requests/README.md

-# Cypress GraphQL response stubbing & automatic fixture recording
+# Cypress GraphQL requests stubbing & automatic fixture recording

 A simplified example of an approach which combines React, Cypress and GraphQL and allows for: